OctopusDeploy/docs/src/pages/docs/tenants/tenant-tags.md

 ![](/docs/tenants/images/multi-tenant-deploy-test.png)
 :::

-You can also use the Project Overview to deploy to groups of tenants by grouping the dashboard, selecting a release, and clicking the **Deploy to all** button.
+You can also use the project overview to deploy to groups of tenants by grouping the dashboard, selecting a release, and clicking the **DEPLOY ALL...** button.

 :::figure
 ![](/docs/tenants/images/multi-tenant-deploy-all.png)